 Why and How to Create the Perfect Capsule Wardrobe

 “I actually do all of my spring shopping in August.”
-I was a having a routine meltdown inside the fitting room of my favorite store when a friend threw that gem at me.
+I was a having a routine meltdown inside the fitting room of Nordstrom Rack when a friend threw that gem at me.
 Shopping at the end of the season saves money, time, and headache.
-It’s also a great way to avoid stressing over what to wear the day before your ex’s wedding.
+It’s also a great way to avoid stressing over dresses the day before attending the same wedding reception as your ex.

 “I love your shoes, they’re from last season right?
 Or was it the season before last?”
 I was attending a local designer’s trunk show when a stranger decided to throw that big ball of shade my way.
-Do real life people not named Kardashian actually make it a point not to wear last year’s clothes, I thought.
+Aside from the Kardashians, do real life people actually make it a point not to wear last year’s clothes, I thought.
 Actually, scratch that.
 Kim wears shoes from 3, even 5, years ago.
 How do I know that?!